 In many cases, there is an ultimate vision on the use of the property.
 However, due to the voluntary nature of the program, that vision may not be fully formed until all acquisitions are complete and community input gathered.
 The properties remain maintained in an interim state until then.
 In cases where buyouts are fully complete, streets and utilities can be abandoned to further restore the floodplain.

 Some of the final uses of the buyout properties include:

 - Reforested natural areas

 - Stormwater wetlands and retention

 How was the Buyout Program Started?

 The driver to start (and maintain) a buyout program was not a huge flood with federal funding following close behind.
-It was comprehensive, strategic approach to reduce flood losses after a couple medium size floods.
+It was a comprehensive, strategic approach to reduce flood losses after a couple of medium size floods.
 Buyouts came out of one of six strategies to overhaul the floodplain management program and is a great “dance partner” with future conditions floodplain maps.

 How is new development regulated to ensure it does not become a future buyout property?

 This is accomplished by routinely maintaining floodplain maps and adopting higher standards, specifically future conditions floodplain mapping and water quality buffers in and near regulated floodplains.
 In addition, new development upstream is regulated to minimize the amount of new runoff in smaller, more frequent rain events.

 Storm Water Services plans to continue buying eligible structures as funding is available.